Scoil Naomh Áine, Rathgarogue, New Ross, Co. Wexford

 Informal Parent/Teacher Meetings

 Arranging parent/teacher meetings within the school day while children are in school is difficult.
-However, parents are welcome to speak to the Principal or teacher(s) at an appointed time
+However, parents are welcome to speak to the Principal or teacher(s) at a pre-

 Meetings with the class teacher at the class door to discuss a child’s concern/progress is discouraged on a number of grounds